 \subsubsection{SVD}

-In this decomposition the angle between the resulting column, at the end of the process, must be orthogonal.
+In this decomposition, the resulting columns, at the end of the process, must be orthogonal.
 This is established by choosing $\theta_r$ such that the relative angle between the resulting vectors, after the multiplication by $V$, is $\nicefrac{\pi}{2}$.
-As we see below this is always possible.
-Afterwards, the two vectors are rotated together via the left-multiplication by $U^\dagger$, until they lay parallel to the axes.
-This process is demonstrated in \figref{fig:svd}.
+As we show below, this is always possible.
+Afterwards, the two vectors are rotated together via the left-multiplication by $U^\dagger$, until they lie parallel to the axes.
+This process is demonstrated in \figref{fig:svd}. \col{